SuDbz/BrainBank/go/go.md

         Initializes a new Go module and creates a go.mod file in the current directory.

         Example: go mod init example.com/yourproject
+        Note: This will be set as your go path [ export GOPATH=example.com/yourproject]

         Functionality:
             1. Sets the module path in the go.mod file.